 Alan Turing was gay.
-It was illegal to be gay at the time, so Alan had to keep it a secret.
+However, it was illegal to be gay at the time and so Alan had to keep it a secret.
 One day there was a break in at Alan's home near Manchester.
 The police discovered that it was Alan's ex-boyfriend that had broken in.
 As a result, Alan was arrested for being gay.
 He was given the choice of going to prison of taking some medication that would stop him being interested in having boyfriends or girlfriends.
 He chose the medicine, which had upsetting side effects.

-In 1954 Alan was found dead as a result of poisoning.
+Alan carried on his work at Manchester University, but he was finding life increasingly difficult.
+In 1954, Alan was found dead as a result of cyanide poisoning.
+Alan Turing was given a Royal Pardon in 2013, along with an apology which recognised that it had been wrong to arrest people for being gay.
 From 2021, Alan Turing's picture will be on £50 notes in the UK.